cerb/cerb.github.io/_posts/2017/04/2017-04-25-Clear-server-cache.md

 1. This runs the updater and flushes the cache.
 After a few seconds you should be returned to your default page.

 <div class="cerb-box note"><p>
-If you receive an error about your IP not being authorized, you can add it to the whitelist in <b>Setup &raquo; Configure &raquo; Security</b>.
+If you receive an error about your IP not being authorized, you can add it to the allowlist in <b>Setup &raquo; Configure &raquo; Security</b>.
 </p></div>